gethynellis/AIExecutive/1_Understanding-AI.md

 - **Each group presents their key insights and discussion points to the larger group.**
 - **Facilitator:** Summarize the main takeaways from each group and open the floor for any final questions or comments.

-### Additional Tips for Facilitators
+### Additional Tips
-- Encourage participants to take notes during their group discussions.
+-  take notes during their group discussions.
-- Ensure each group has a spokesperson to present their findings.
+- Nominate  a spokesperson to present their findings.
-- Keep track of time to ensure each section of the workshop is covered within the 30-minute timeframe.
+-

 This structure should help stimulate engaging and focused discussions on the content of the three AI reports.